-If you don't have an ice cream maker, it will still work just a little more effort Place the mixture in an airtight container in the freezer.
-Stir every half hour for 2-3 hours or until the mixture is ice cream consistency.
+If you don't have an ice cream maker, it will still work just requires a little more effort.
+Place the mixture in an airtight container in the freezer.
+Stir every half hour for 2-3 hours or until the mixture is an ice cream consistency.

 Add the (solid) coconut oil and maple syrup in a microwave safe bowl.
 Melt in the microwave for 30 seconds, stir and return for another 30 seconds or until melted and smooth.
 Stir in the almond butter and whisk until smooth.
 Add in the sea salt and vanilla extract and again whisk to combine.